therealnicoroshi/modlist/README.md

 ### *Antivirus reports a virus:*
    - You did not follow the steps in [Pre-Installation](README.md#pre-installation).
 Go back and follow it.
       - If you have followed it then you can fix this by [adding an exclusion for Mod Organizer in Windows Defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

+### *"ELDRITCH BLAST" SANITY EXTRACTION ERROR*
+   - Your Language Locale for Windows is NOT set to US English.
+Please return to [Pre-Installation](README.md#pre-installation).
+Go back and follow it.

 ***